TruckMap/challenge-mobile/README.md

-# TruckMap Engineering Coding Challenge
+# TruckMap Mobile Engineering Challenge

 This project is intended to touch a few key technologies that TruckMap uses regularly to help us understand how you think about trade-offs between time, usefulness, and simplicity in a realistic setting.